POTS and seizures: Connection, symptoms & management

 • Brief shaking or jerky movements

-• Altered awareness or feeling “out of it”
+• Feeling “out of it” or briefly confused

-Triggers can be different for everyone.
-Keeping a daily log of your episodes and what came before them can help reveal your personal patterns and guide future conversations with your healthcare team.
+You may find it helpful to keep a daily log of your episodes and what came before them, as this can help reveal your personal patterns.

 How to manage POTS and seizures

-Many people with POTS are advised to increase fluid intake and adjust their salt (sodium) intake.
+• Stay hydrated and ask about increasing your salt intake.
+Many people with POTS are advised to drink more water and adjust their salt (sodium) intake.
 Always follow your clinician’s guidance before changing fluids or diet.

 {{pro-tip-2}}